The Other Side of the Wind: Inception of the project, 1961–1970

 The film had a troubled production history.
 Like many of Welles' personally funded films, the project was filmed and edited on-and-off for several years.

 The project evolved from an idea Welles had in 1961 after the suicide of Ernest Hemingway.
-Welles had known Hemingway since 1937, and was inspired to write a screenplay about an aging macho bullfight enthusiast who is fond of a young bullfighter.
-Nothing came of the project for a while, but work on the script resumed in Spain in 1966, just after Welles had completed Chimes at Midnight.
+Welles had known Hemingway since 1937 and was inspired to write a screenplay about an aging macho bullfight enthusiast who is fond of a young bullfighter.
+Nothing came of the project for a while but work on the script resumed in Spain in 1966, just after Welles had completed Chimes at Midnight.
 Early drafts were entitled Sacred Beasts and turned the older bullfight enthusiast into a film director.
 At a 1966 banquet to raise funds for the project, Welles told a group of prospective financiers:

 Casting

-The film features an exceptionally large number of film directors, besides Huston and Bogdanovich, in acting roles, including Claude Chabrol, Norman Foster, Gary Graver, Curtis Harrington, Dennis Hopper, Henry Jaglom and Paul Mazursky, mostly playing Hannaford's entourage of journalists and young film-makers.
+The film features an exceptionally large number of film directors in acting roles, besides Huston and Bogdanovich who both occasionally acted.
+Other directors who performed in The Other Side of the Wind included Claude Chabrol, Norman Foster, Gary Graver, Curtis Harrington, Dennis Hopper, Henry Jaglom and Paul Mazursky, mostly playing Hannaford's entourage of journalists and young filmmakers.
 Other Hollywood celebrities who were friends of Welles were asked to participate, including Jack Nicholson, but either declined or were unavailable.

-Impressionist Rich Little was originally cast as Brooks Otterlake, but his role was recast part of the way through.
+Impressionist Rich Little was originally cast as Brooks Otterlake, but his role was recast during production.
 There are differing accounts as to the reason for his departure.
-Welles expressed dissatisfaction with the impressionist's acting ability, and stated that he fired him.
+Welles expressed dissatisfaction with the impressionist's acting ability and stated that he fired him.
 Little says that he doesn't know why he lost contact with Welles part of the way through filming.
 Cinematographer Gary Graver tells a different story: "We shot many, many scenes with him, and he was quite good in each of them. ...
 One day, completely out of the blue, Rich showed up with his suitcase in his hand.
 'Orson,' he said, 'I haven't seen my wife in a long time.
 I have to go home.'
 And like that, he was gone! ...
 Orson didn't get angry.
 He just sat there looking incredulous.
 He couldn't believe what was happening.
 The rapport between Orson and Rich had been a good one, so no one had expected Rich's sudden departure."
 Filming was completed with Bogdanovich playing Otterlake.
 This necessitated reshooting all of Little's scenes.
 Little's interpretation of the Otterlake character would have had him using a different accent or impression for every single scene – a device which Joseph McBride thought "uncomfortably labored".
 By contrast, although Bogdanovich did several impressions in character as Otterlake, he played most of his scenes with his own voice.
 Previously, Bogdanovich played cineaste Charles Higgam by doing an impression of Jerry Lewis at Welles' request.